-3. S Group – small and medium
+S group stocks – small and medium stocks

 - The stocks of ‘S Group’ fall under the BSE’s Indonext segment.

-- Generally, turnover of S grade companies is rupees 5 crore and tangible assets of rupees 3 crore.
+- Generally, the turnover of S grade companies is rupees 5 crore and tangible assets of rupees 3 crore.

 - Apart from the small size of the company, the other risk that comes with investing in them is low liquidity.